Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 .\reset_slices.ps1 <subscription_id> <resource_group_name> <data_factory_name>
 ```

 where *psscript_directory_path* is the location of the PowerShell script, *subscription_id* is Azure subscription ID, *resource_group_name* is Resource Group name of the solution, and *data_factory_name* is the name of the Azure Data Factory deployed by the solution.
+You can find this information on the [Azure portal](portal.azure.com), by navigating to the resource group with the deployment name you provided at the start of the deployment.

 ## Loading Your Own Data